Cathedral of the Sea (TV series): Plot

-In the fourteenth century, Barcelona under the Crown of Aragon is in one of the most prosperous moments of its history: the city has grown up to the Ribera, a humble fishing district, where the church of Santa María del Mar is being built.
-In this context a serf, Arnau Estanyol, arrives in Barcelona after fleeing with his father from the abuses of the feudal lords.
+In the fourteenth century, Barcelona, under the Crown of Aragon, is in one of its most prosperous moments in history: the city has grown up to the Ribera, a humble fishing district, where the church of Santa María del Mar is to be built.
+In 1319, a serf, Bernat Estanyol, flees with his infant son Arnau from Navarcles to Barcelona after Bernat's wife is raped and kidnapped by a feudal lord.